Skip to main content

 Redaction is permanent

 Sensitive data is removed from the file itself, not hidden behind a box.
-There is nothing to copy, recover, or accidentally expose in production.
+There is nothing to copy, recover, or accidentally share.

 Full audit trail